Data-X01/PsychLing-101/README.md

 ---

-## Data Scope and Inclusion Criteria
+## Data scope and inclusion criteria

 We welcome a broad range of psycholinguistic paradigms.
 For the list of datasets currently being processed and datasets that are open for contribution, please consult [CONTRIBUTING.md](https://github.com/Data-X01/PsychLing-101/blob/main/CONTRIBUTING.md).